IQSS/shared-dataverse-information/README.md

 shared-dataverse-info
 =====================

-Common django model used by geoconnect and the cga-worldmap
+Common (abstract) model used by geoconnect and the cga-worldmap.

+The validation form is used to check communication between these two applications